audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Description
 --------- | -----------
-ID | The ID of the library to retrieve
+ID | The ID of the library to retrieve.

 ### Response